IndrajeetPatil/ggstatsplot/README.md

 ![](man/figures/README-ggbetweenstats3-1.png)<!-- -->

 Variant of this function `ggwithinstats` is currently under work.
+You *can* still use this function just to prepare the **plot**, but the statistical details will be incorrect.
+You can remove them by adding `labs(subtitle = NULL)` to your code which will remove the subtitle containing stats.

   - `ggscatterstats`